b12io/reading-group/flash-organizations.md

   panel.
 * Evaluated system with three cases:
-  * EMS Trauma Report - used the crowd to create a prototype mobile and web application for METs to report trauma injuries from an ambulance en route to the hospital.
+  * EMS Trauma Report - used the crowd to create a prototype mobile and web application for EMTs to report trauma injuries from an ambulance en route to the hospital.
-  * True Stroy - used the crowd to design, manufacture and playtest a storytelling card game and an accompanying mobile app
+  * True Story - used the crowd to design, manufacture and playtest a storytelling card game and an accompanying mobile app
   * Enterprise Workshop Planning Portal - used the crowd to create an enterprise web portal to administer client workshops